-Editor’s note: This article is part of The Fix’s how-to guide on launching TikTok for media.
+Editor’s note: We’re republishing this article written in late 2020 introducing the best content strategies for publishers to reach their audiences on TikTok.
+This article is part of The Fix’s how-to guide on launching TikTok for media.
 Find the full report here.

 Recent months have been marked by media companies launching their TikTok accounts and trying to get a piece of TikTok’s insanely fast-growing pie.
 In September this year, the BBC joined the ranks of Le Monde, NBC, The Washington Post, the Daily Mail and many others in trying to use the platform to engage with audiences in unconventional ways.

 But how should media establish their presence on the platform without being a cringy tryhard?

 There are several dimensions that determine a media’s approach to creating TikTok content, including the number of hosts (one vs. many), the information vs. entertainment balance, and the choice of topics (current events, important social/ political issues, trending themes etc.).

 Success on TikTok is all about finding a unique and creative way to tell your story (and making sure it aligns with your goals).
 That said, here are a few types of content strategy: